asysdev/mqttgoclient/README.md

 # mqttgoclient
 MQTT Client developed in golang enhancing capability of MQTT Client.
-It uses mosquitto client underneath for MQTT communication further facilitating developers to focus on application specific code.
+It uses paho client underneath for MQTT communication further facilitating developers to focus on application specific code.

 # Usage